apeirohaon/spacepirates/character_descriptions.md

 A2:
 Sex: male
 Age: 24
-Rich kid runnaway who is now dissillusioned by the corruption in the system and is merely taking part in piracy as a fun fling.
+Rich kid runaway who is now dissillusioned by the corruption in the system and is merely taking part in piracy as a fun fling.
 Also ace pilot.

 A3: